Richa1202/Text-Summarization-using-transformers/README.md

 # Text Summarization using Transformers

-A deep learning project that implements a Transformer-based sequence-to-sequence model for abstractive text summarization using TensorFlow.
+A deep learning project that implements a Transformer based sequence to sequence model for abstractive text summarization using TensorFlow.

 ## Environment Setup